 Premises on which are provided lodging, meals, and continuing nursing care for compensation to convalescent, incapacitated or chronically ill persons.
+The term "nursing home" shall include convalescent home and rest home.
 Nursing homes may be included as part of a continuing care facility.